Software Engineer North America July 2026

 72% of Software Engineer North America employees are engaged

-The median eNPS score for organizations in this benchmark is 15 and is the highest scoring group compared with the overall average.
+The median eNPS score for organizations in this benchmark is 14 and is in the bottom 42% compared with the overall average.

 How does Software Engineer North America compare?

-People in Software Engineer North America were much more positive than average regarding Decision Making, Feedback & Recognition, and Equity.
+People in Software Engineer North America were much more positive than average regarding Feedback & Recognition, Equity, and Transparency.

-On the lower side, people in Software Engineer North America had much lower favorable scores than average in Growth, Team Adjustment To Remote Work, and Purpose.
+On the lower side, people in Software Engineer North America had much lower favorable scores than average in Social Connection, Team Adjustment To Remote Work, and Contribution To Broader Purpose.

-The highest scoring question for Software Engineer North America had 93% of people agreeing that they are able to arrange time out from work when they need to (+6% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Software Engineer North America had 93% of people agreeing that We are genuinely supported if they choose to make use of flexible working arrangements (+10% compared to overall) while they were generally most positive about Work & Life Blend.

 How long do people stay?